rlajustin/rn-cf-boilerplate/README.md

 ##### What is React Native

 React native has two parts: the react part and the native part.
 The goal with this repository is so that you have to write as little "native" code as possible, which in the case of an IOS app is written in swift and objective C and stuff idk.
 Basically, a RN app is built on top of native code that has obj-c "bridges" which interface the react-like code with the actual native code that runs on the phone itself.
-React native is a framework in the same sense that React is, i.e. it isn't and it's pretty inconvenient to write a raw RN app (or so I'm told), so we instead use the **Expo** which uses file-based routing, read more here [insertlink].
+React native is a framework in the same sense that React is, i.e. it isn't and it's pretty inconvenient to write a raw RN app (or so I'm told), so we instead use the **Expo** which uses file-based routing, read more [here](https://docs.expo.dev/develop/file-based-routing/).

 ##### What is Cloudflare

-We use it to host the backend because it has a relatively cheap free tier. [insertlink]
+We use it to host the backend because it has a relatively cheap free tier.
+When this is deployed, rather than a centralized server, cloudflare has a globally distributed network that ensures assets are always close to the user.
+For a lot of applications though I would still recommend having a centralized DB, so the actual benefit of this distributed network may vary.

-##### AI isn't super good at building this
+##### AI isn't normally good at building these types of apps

 It's important to know that **AI has a poor understanding of React Native**, and you will inevitably encounter bugs that it simply cannot solve due to the limited documentation available.